 “How virtual becomes real” 2016

 The 6th edition of “How virtual becomes real” continued the research into the applications of form-resistant structures.
-The virtual and the real were synthesised by means of both physical form-finding and numerical/digital technologies.
+The virtual and the real were synthesised using both physical form-finding and numerical/digital technologies.

-The studio began dedicating 4 weeks to numerical and experimental form-finding, as well as to fabrication exercises of outstanding case studies.
-Technology and construction aspects of shell and gridshell structures were highlighted throughout the activity.
-Below you can find a few pictures from the first classes, where the students were asked to find structural form of post-formed timber gridshells (see also www.gridshell.it) and pneumatic shells.
+The studio began dedicating 4 weeks to numerical & experimental form-finding and fabrication exercises of exemplary case studies.
+Technology and construction issues of shell and gridshell structures were highlighted throughout the T&L activity.
+Below you can find a few pictures from the first classes, where the students were asked to find structural form for active-bending timber gridshells and pneumatic shells.

 Photos and drawings by Alex Morse, Ben Forster and Yueling Yu